ssube/packit/README.md

 The conversation will continue until the iteration limit has been reached or the stop condition becomes true.

+Each agent will pass their response on to the next agent and ask them to consider it.
 This is similar to what CrewAI does, but much simpler.

+#### Extension Loops

+Using one or more agents, have them incrementally extend the output.

+The extension will continue until the iteration limit has been reached or the stop condition becomes true.

+Each agent will pass their response on to the next agent and prompt them to extend it.

 #### Panel Loops